vividus-framework/vividus-build-system/README.md

 1. Java 21+ is required: make sure to update all environments (local, CI, etc.) where tests are developed and run to use [Java 21](https://adoptium.net/temurin/releases/?version=21) or higher.
+1. The ability to specify custom prefix for the version of the built artifact is removed.
+Previously it was possible to set custom prefix using project property `versionPrefix`, but this feature was not customizable and was not popular.